A visit to the Panopticon

 As we drew nearer to the island a narrow channel opened through the mangroves.
 Now the Kometa―an ageing Russian-built hydrofoil—slowed up and sank down on its fins, bow wave slapping at the dense tangle of roots on either side.
 Horse-drawn carts were waiting at the quay where we landed.

-Emily, my niece, negotiated with them for a ride.
+Emily, my niece and interpreter, negotiated with them for a ride.
 The journey through the town, Nueva Gerona, took no time.
 The road passed over a bridge and through a banana grove, then skirted a steep hill covered in pine trees.
 From here a gravel driveway led to the five huge rotundas we had seen from far off.

 The Isla de la Juventud (Isle of Youth, also known by its earlier name, the Island of Pines), the site of this architectural and historical curiosity, lies fifty miles from the southern coast of Cuba.
 A former haunt of pirates, the inspiration of Robert Louis Stevenson’s Treasure Island, the Isle of Youth became part of a Cuban gulag in the early years of the century.
 The group of buildings we found ourselves looking at was built as a jail, a model prison—El Presidio Modelo.